s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

 The type of Devices is a MultiDeviceStateSeq item.

 The data output in this way is nothing but a project item having its specified type.
 Therefore, any valid operation to each of the Item type is also available for the simulation result.
-As a concrete example, the trajectory data owned by an item can be read again after saving or its trajectory can be visualised in the graph view.
+As a concrete example, the trajectory data owned by an item can be read again after saving or its trajectory can be visualized in the graph view.

 Also, the motion trajectory can be replayed by selecting these items and operating Time bar.
 In that case, the trajectory of only the selected item can be replayed.
 If a simulation has multiple dynamic models, it is necessary to select the motion trajectory items of all the models to replay the entire simulation.
 In fact, however, you don't have to do that much.
 As was explained, the entire simulation becomes the repay target by selecting the corresponding simulator item.